jorgensd/dolfinx-tutorial/chapter2/linearelasticity.md

-# The equations of linear elasiticity
+# The equations of linear elasticity

 Authors: Anders Logg and Hans Petter Langtangen

-Analysis of structures is one of  the major activities of modern engineering, which likely makes the PDE modeling the deformation of elastic bodies the most popular PDE in the world.
-It takes just one page of code to solve the equations of 2D or 3D elastiicity in dolfin-X, and shown in this section.
+Analysis of structures is one of  the major activities of modern engineering, which likely makes the PDE modelling the deformation of elastic bodies the most popular PDE in the world.
+It takes just one page of code to solve the equations of 2D or 3D elasticity in dolfin-X, and shown in this section.

 ## The PDE problem
 The equations governing small elastic deformations of a body $\Omega$ can be written as